Introduction

 Attempt to License and Troubleshoot

-- One way to do this is to create a folder inside of the Licenses directory named something like "Hidden Local Licenses" and put all the .lc files from the Licenses directory inside of the newly created folder.
+- One way to accomplish this is to create a folder within the Licenses directory (for example, Hidden Local Licenses) and move all .lic files from the Licenses directory into this newly created folder.

 - Open the LMGRD log found at <ProgramData>\National Instruments\License Manager\Data\lmgrd.log in a text editor.

-- IN: the license listed was checked back into the server by the client.
+- IN: the listed license was checked back into the server by the client.

 Interpreting the Results